CognizantDS/AgenticSupply/README.md

 ### 4. Use cases
 #### Finding Root Causes of Changes in a Supply Chain
 Reproduce [reference notebook](https://www.pywhy.org/dowhy/v0.13/example_notebooks/gcm_supply_chain_dist_change.html) via the chat.
+Why did the average value of received quantity change week-over-week ?

 Hi
 -> Prompts to select a dataset to use for the duration of the chat